PyPNMApps/PyPNM-CMTS/docs/definition/index.md

 ### Service Group ID
 An integer identifier for a service group (`ServiceGroupId`).
 Used as the primary key for leasing and result directory naming.

+### Service Group Shard Planner
+The deterministic planner that orders enabled service groups and computes the worker count for controller planning.

 ### Shard Mode
 The strategy used to select which service groups to target per tick when the inventory is larger than the target count.
 Current options: